aymeric75/ENAS-Keras/README.md

 # ENAS-Keras
-Implementation of Efficient Neural Architecture Search with Keras
+Implementation of Efficient Neural Architecture Search with Keras, based on my Master thesis "Learning to learn: automatic design of neural network architectures for biomedical signal processing tasks"

 ## Block.py